 Well, we know the answers here, but I just thought I would raise it anyway.

-We go back to the audio sound bites here.
+We go back to the audio soundbites here.

-Uh Obama says to Hillary, you know what we have to do is we have to have consistency in how we vote.
+Obama says to Hillary, you know what we have to do is we have to have consistency in how we vote.

 You can't say one thing during the campaign trail and then apologize afterward and say it was a mistake.

-And uh that's repeatedly happened during the course of this campaign, and I think that tells you the kind of president that folks are going to be.
+And that's repeatedly happened during the course of this campaign, and I think that tells you the kind of president that folks are going to be.

-Well, you know, Senator Obama, it is very difficult having a uh straight-up debate with you because you never take responsibility for any vote, and that has been a pattern.
+Well, you know, Senator Obama, it is very difficult having a straight-up debate with you because you never take responsibility for any vote, and that has been a pattern.

 That's not yes, that's not no, that's maybe.

-And on issue after issue that really were hard to explain or understand, you know, voted present on keeping sex shops away from schools, voted present on limiting the rights of victims of sexual abuse, voted present time and time again.
+You know, voted present on keeping sex shops away from schools, voted present on limiting the rights of victims of sexual abuse, voted present time and time again.

 It's just very difficult to get a straight answer, and that's what we are probing for.

-is probing Obama for straight answers.
+Clinton Inc. is probing Obama for straight answers.

 Here is Obama.